ericafenyo/care-hub-api/docs/api/documentation.md

 # Senior Hub API documentation

 Welcome to the API documentation for Senior Hub.
 The endpoints are documented in separate files.
-For example, routes related to user management are documented in `users.md`, while task-related routes are documented in `tasks.md`.
-This approach keeps the documentation organized and specific to each area of the API.
+For example, routes related to user management are documented in `users.md`.

 ### API URL